fsfe/reuse-docs/faq/faq.md

 tag `Valid-License-Identifier: LicenseRef-MyLicense`.
 By naming your license as such, tools that speak SPDX will still be able to recognise your license.

+## How do I use a custom exception? {#custom-exception}

+It is not possible to create a custom exception.
+Instead, you may [create a custom license](#custom-license) that embeds the exception.

 ## Should I edit my license files? {#edit-license}

 You should never edit license files.
 When you use an existing license, you